Use this post from Writers Write, your comprehensive writing resource, to learn secret tricks to make your writing stronger.

 (Talking about ‘specific’, check out just how many sofa styles there are out there.)

-2. Be radiant.
-My great script writing mentor, Helena Kriel, instilled in me the concept of making writing ‘radiant’.
-How you move the reader’s eye, move their imagination bring writing to life, giving it light and its own beauty.
+My great scriptwriting mentor, Helena Kriel, instilled in me the concept of making writing ‘radiant’.
+How you move the reader’s eye and move their imagination brings writing to life, giving it light, and its own beauty.

 Trust your story